 A modified Latin alphabet has been used to transcribe the recordings of this documentation.
 The specific alphabet used was designed for Oez Mikael, Modern Aramaic in Practice: Turoyo: The Language of Tur ‘Abdin, Modern Aramaic Press 2014.
 Click here to view the Alphabet and its Pronunciation (http://hdl.handle.net/2196/00-0000-0000-000F-FBE2-B) consulted for the transcriptions of this project.

-The deposit comprises 608 bundles of the Beth Qustan dialect that reflect spontaneous language use in the form of monologues and dialogues.
+The collection comprises 608 bundles of the Beth Qustan dialect that reflect spontaneous language use in the form of monologues and dialogues.
 Even though the fieldwork was undertaken with the diaspora community in Germany, the recordings have captured socio-cultural practices common for the community in the Beth Qustan village, with a wide range of themes such as legendary stories traditionally told at village gatherings, historical narratives, personal stories, explaining food produce, e.g. of raisins, and the sophisticated culinary art of cooking cultural food.

 Each bundle contains a video and an audio recording with picture(s), ELAN files, and PDF documents with interlinear glossing (in the case the transcriptions have been further annotated in FLEx) and consent forms.
 The total length of the videos is 26 hours.
-Even though not all the video recordings in the Beth Qustan deposit have been transcribed, they have all been segmented in ELAN and are available to be openly accessed by any users of ELAR, without restrictions, for transcriptions and/or for further research and analysis.
+Even though not all the video recordings in the Beth Qustan collection have been transcribed, they have all been segmented in ELAN and are available to be openly accessed by any users of ELAR, without restrictions, for transcriptions and/or for further research and analysis.
 The main reason behind the segmentation of all recordings lies in their future usability.
 Six and a half hours of the recordings have already been transcribed, and more than three hours have been provided with free translations in English and are fully annotated (morphologically).

 All the materials are openly accessible, without any kind of restrictions, in the online catalogue of the Endangered Languages Archive, ELAR.

-The data for this deposit was collected during the postdoctoral research of Mikael Oez, the principal investigator.
+The data for this collection was collected during the postdoctoral research of Mikael Oez, the principal investigator.
 The data was collected in August and September 2016, when Mikael Oez went on fieldwork in Gütersloh and Kirchardt in Germany.